How Often Should You Check Your Cholesterol?

 Understanding Cholesterol

-Cholesterol is a waxy, fat-like substance in your body and the foods you eat.
+Cholesterol is a waxy, fat-like substance in your body and your foods.
 While your body needs cholesterol for various functions, having too much of certain types of cholesterol can lead to plaque buildup in your arteries, which can eventually narrow and block blood flow.
 This can increase your risk of heart disease, heart attacks, and strokes.

 Types of Cholesterol: